Pandey-Pankaj/Meditation/README.md

 This contains all the resources related to meditation research including neuroscience, cognitive science, philosophy, computational, signal processing and machine and deep learning.

-Meditation techniques are broadly divided into three categories.
+Meditation techniques are broadly divided into four categories.

 | Meditation Traditions|
 | ------------- |